WilsonBillkia/bane/README.md

 * Databases need 4x CPU cores, 100GB of storage, and 16GB RAM

 NB Any Debian based host should work.
 Version 1.2 of Bane was tested on Ubuntu Server 22
-The link hosts group in the inventory is for chainlink nodes.
-The post group is for building backend PosgreSQL databases.

 Ansible must be installed on your management host.
 Binaries for NodeJS and Go must be on the management host.